zendergo2/SheetsDB/README.md

 ## Features

-- Spreadsheet to JSON object
+- Spreadsheet to JSON, HTML, XML (beta), and CSV (beta)
   - Import directly into a database
   - Export & backup for safe keeping
 - Very few required options
-  - Just choose the columns to export & enjoy
+  - Just choose the sheets and columns to export & enjoy
   - Or, choose your own options and have more control
 - Filter out unwanted results
   - Remove empty rows or any other text
-- Export multiple sheets at once
+- Export multiple sheets in the same spreadsheet at one time
 - Save your settings for each spreadsheet
+  - Settings are saved per export format on each document
+  - Share your settings with all users of a spreadsheet
+- Make any column into working hyperlinks

+## Planned Features
+- Regex support for filtering out rows
+- Default configuration options so everything is optional
+- Save multiple different settings
+- Download exported files to computer instead of copying them
+- Upload exported files
+- Recurring exports

 ## Developing